alekseyl/enum_ext/README.md

     request.t_status   # >> "paid 3 dollars"
     Request.t_statuses # >> { in_cart: -> { I18n.t("request.status.in_cart") }, ....  }
   ```

+  Could be called multiple times, all humanization definitions will be merged under the hood.

 ### Translate (translate_enum)